 PetPlate isn’t the only fresh dog food subscription service on the market.
-A few other companies also do an excellent job of delivering nutrient-dense, human-grade food to your door, including Nom Nom, Ollie, and The Farmer’s Dog.
+A few other companies also do an excellent job of delivering nutrient-dense, human-grade food to your door.
 Although these companies offer the same basic service, there are slight differences between them.

-All four services offer beef, chicken, and turkey-based recipes, but only PetPlate and Ollie offer lamb.
-Nom Nom and The Farmer’s Dog, on the other hand, offer pork, so you can look into either of those options if your veterinarian recommends a pork-based diet for your dog.
+All five services offer beef, chicken, and turkey-based recipes, but only PetPlate, Ollie, and Open Farm offer lamb.
+On the other hand, Nom Nom, The Farmer’s Dog, and Open Farm offer pork, so you can look into those options if your veterinarian recommends a pork-based diet for your dog.

-If you want to see how these options compare head-to-head, check out these comparison reviews:
+If you want to see how these other options compare head-to-head, check out these comparison guides: